The clinical types of BCC

 Let’s describe the two main types of BCC:

-- Nodular BCC that is raised, shiny, may be pigmented & usually occurs on the face.
-Nodular BCC needs to be cut out.
+- Nodular BCC is raised, shiny, may be pigmented & usually occurs on the face.
+Nodular BCC needs to be surgically removed.

-- Superficial BCC that is flat, pink, & usually occurs on the trunk or limbs.
-This may be treated with skin cancer cream.
+- Superficial BCC is flat, pink, & is most commonly found on the trunk or limbs.
+Superficial BCC may be treated with skin cancer cream.

 Now let’s look at all the main types of BCC in more detail.

 Superficial BCC accounts for around 30% of Basal Cell Carcinoma.
 The condition tends to occur in a younger age group than those affected by other BCC types.
-UV light is a little less important in the development of superficial BCC than nodular BCC.
+Genes play an important role in the development of superficial BCC.

 Superficial BCC appears as a pink or red flat lesion with well defined borders.
-On stretching the skin, there may be a slightly raised edge though this is a subtle sign.
-When you know what to look for, the edge may be slightly pearly in appearance.
-The lesion itself may be slightly shiny and/or scaly.
-These signs are not very specific, and a superficial BCC may look similar to an IEC (Bowens disease).
-A dermatoscope will certainly help distinguish the two.
+Look for a subtly elevated and/or pearly edge that is best seen on stretching the skin.
+The lesion may be slightly shiny and/or scaly.
+Superficial BCC may look similar to an IEC (Bowens disease).
+A dermatoscope will certainly help distinguish the two with at least 90% accuracy.

 Superficial BCC may be treated non-surgically.
 The most common non-surgical treatment is with Imiquimod (®Aldara) cream.